trevmon28/DevelopmentDataProductGuide/README.md

 # DataAlchemy
-A Hitchhikers Guide to Data Alchemy, modest colleciton of links to support modern data product development
+A Hitchhikers Guide to links that support the development of hybrid data products

 ## Data Discovery
 * Coleridge Rich Context initiative promotes data disovery with [API and knowledge graph to link data, code, papers](https://coleridgeinitiative.org/richcontext)